The chamber at the heart of Delta-Seven defied logic.

 —

-For the first time in 300 years…
+And for the first time in three hundred years…

 The first rays of sunlight touched the broken earth.